thk2b/react-redux-theming/README.md

 ## The idea

-The redux should contain the current active theme, and a list of themes (cf. `src/themes/reducer.js`).
+The redux store should contain the current active theme, and a list of themes (cf. `src/themes/reducer.js`).

 The `ActiveTheme` container (via `react-redux`) has access to the active theme. (cf. `src/themes/ActiveTheme.jsx`)